 It’s the best way I know to describe my training, my occupation, and my interests.

-I am trained as a medievalist.
-I started studying medieval English literature as an undergraduate, and continued to emphasize things medieval and philological during graduate school.
+I am trained as a Medievalist.
+I started studying Medieval English literature as an undergraduate.
+I continued to emphasize things Medieval and philological during graduate school.
 My UCLA doctoral dissertation concerns medieval English and Celtic literatures (specifically Sir Gawain and the Green Knight, Sir Orfeo, the Mabinogi and various medieval Irish texts).

 Celtic Studies Resources began in 1997.
-Because of my interest in teaching with technology, Content Management Systems (and Learning Management Systems) I started blogging in 2002.
-I created Scéla; a blog about things Medieval and Celtic.
+Because of my interest in teaching with technology, Content Management Systems (and Learning Management Systems) I started blogging in 2002 when I created Scéla; a blog about things Medieval and Celtic.

 |1.||↑||If instructional technology interests you, you might want to check out my technology blog.|